 How does Sanity's per-project pricing compare to Contentful's per-seat math?

-Is OSS Strapi actually production-ready?
+Is OSS Strapi actually production-ready at scale?

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.